-In most cases, individuals who hold at least a bachelor's degree in the field can take the National Association of Long Term Care Administrator Boards (NAB) certification exam, the passing of which is mandatory for nursing home administrators in all 50 states and the District of Columbia.
-There may be other requirements as well; they vary by state.
+In most cases, individuals who hold at least a bachelor's degree in the field take the National Association of Long Term Care Administrator Boards (NAB) certification exam.
+A passing score is mandatory for nursing home administrators in all 50 states and the District of Columbia.

 Associate's Degree in Assisted Living Administration